 Answer Your Customers

-If you’re interested in picking up a few extra tips on how to retain sales, engaging with customers is the first method to try.
-Your customers, whether they’ve been with you for years or recently signed, appreciate communication.
+If you’re interested in picking up a few extra tips on retaining sales, engaging with customers is the first method to try.
+Your customers appreciate the communication, whether they’ve been with you for years or recently signed.
 If a customer drops a comment on a blog post, respond to it.
-Get the conversation rolling and let readers know that you’re interested in their thoughts.
+Get the conversation rolling and let readers know you’re interested in their thoughts.

 On the other hand, you should also aim to put out fires.
 Should someone leave a negative review or comment, address them.
 Even if you’ve lost a client, future readers and prospective customers will take note of your response time and willingness to amend issues.